iterative/dvc.org/static/docs/tutorials/pipelines.md

 `dvc init` created a new directory `.dvc/`, with `config`, `.gitignore` files, and the cache directory.
-These files and directories are hidden from users in general.
-Users don't interact with these files directly.
+These files and directories are hidden from users in general, as you don't need to interact with these files directly.
 See [DVC Files and Directories](/doc/user-guide/dvc-files-and-directories) to learn more.